autarch/houseabsolute.com/content/resume/index.md

 **Postgres**, and **Kafka**.
 All of our services run on **AWS** using **RDS** for the database and **Docker** containers on **Kubernetes** for services and jobs.
-We also developed the first version of the service that handled requests for builds across all platforms.
+We also developed the first version of the service that handled requests for builds across all operating systems.

 Since our services form the backbone of the ActiveState Platform, every other technical team in the company is a customer for our services.
 I've **worked